tutts/react-single-image/README.md

 1. Add a global target folder for your images e.g. `my-react-project/images`
 2. Create an empty `my-react-project/images/map.json` file inside of global target Folder
 3. Run the [`create`](#create) command in the project root folder, e.g. `single-origin --create`
+4. Start putting your images inside your component folder! 🎉

 ## Configuration